The-Politico/tween-titan/README.md

   * `percent` (number): The percentage in the scroll experience where the styles should be fully transitioned.
   * `style`: (Object): A set of CSS properties in Javascript style indicating what the element should look like.
 * `stepFunction` (function(percent, style, target)): A function that executes every time the tween updates.
+* `refreshInterval` (number): If set, refreshes the tween at the requested interval in milliseconds.
+(This is useful if you're expecting layout changes on the page that could shift the tween.)
+Defaults to null.

 ### TweenWaypoints({ options })
 Tweens an element based on the position of separate waypoint elements relative to the viewport.